 We wanted not only to strengthen the way we provide technology and technical support, but to empower UN employees to use themselves these technologies in the most effective ways.

 Alex Pinho, Global UN Lead, Microsoft

-Alex highlighted how the UN Digital Academy was built as an ICC and Microsoft investment, with the goal of creating a really affordable platform.
-Additionally, in response to the COVID-19 pandemic, ICC and Microsoft are offering all organizations three months of free access with a minimum 12-month subscription in 2020.
+Alex highlighted how the UN Digital Academy was built as an UNICC and Microsoft investment, with the goal of creating a really affordable platform.
+Additionally, in response to the COVID-19 pandemic, UNICC and Microsoft are offering all organizations three months of free access with a minimum 12-month subscription in 2020.

 This platform is coming at a very right point in time, when the pace of change is unprecedented.
 The next big challenge we all face is to always be ready, a continuous learning platform is a very important piece to achieve this goal.

 Shashank Rai, Chief Technology Officer, UNICC